daviebadger/books/restructuredtext/restructuredtext.rst

 Internal Hyperlinks
 ^^^^^^^^^^^^^^^^^^^

-Sections in documents may be also hyperlinked according to their titles:
+By default sections in documents are hyperlink targets that may be namely
+referenced:

 .. code:: rst